PapiHack/galsendev-demo-docker/README.md

 ## Environment variable usage

 If you take a good look at the docker compose file, I hardened the database credentials, which is not a good practice.
 To remedy this, it is better to use environment variables instead of hardening these values in the configurations.
-You'll fine the updated `docker-compose` and `.env` file on [docker official docs](https://github.com/PapiHack/galsendev-demo-docker/tree/set-env-variables)
+You'll fine the updated `docker-compose` and `.env` file on [this branch](https://github.com/PapiHack/galsendev-demo-docker/tree/set-env-variables).

 - Pull the branch [set-env-variables](https://github.com/PapiHack/galsendev-demo-docker/tree/set-env-variables)